 The peripheral blood smear may reveal a normocytic, normochromic anemia with rouleaux formation.
-Plasma cells may also be seen.
+Less commonly, circulating plasma cells may also be seen.

 Bone marrow examination usually reveals an increased number of plasma cells.
 These cells are strongly positive for CD38, CD138, and a single class of cytoplasmic immunoglobulin (cIg).
 The majority of myeloma cells also express CD40 and CD56.
 Myeloma cells are negative for CD5, CD19, and surface Ig (sIg) expression.
 CD20 may be expressed in a subset of myeloma patients presenting with the t(11;14) translocation.
 CD10 expression is generally negative but has sometimes been noted in advanced disease.
 Monoclonality is frequently demonstrated by immunoperoxidase staining with κ and λ antibodies.